wp-plugins/ban-hammer/readme.txt

 * The error message is customizable.
 * Added support for StopForumSpam.com
 * Added in checkbox to use StopForumSpam (default to NO).
-* Cleans up after itself on deactivation (deletes the banhammer_* values from the wp_options table becuase I HATE when plugins leave themselves).
+* Cleans up after itself on deactivation (deletes the banhammer_foo values from the wp_options table becuase I HATE when plugins leave themselves).

 =  0.2 =
 **29 March, 2009**